 Anxiety & Its Effect On The Body

-In last months blog post we looked at how sound healing can help with the symptoms of anxiety.
+In last month's blog, Self Care For Anxiety we looked at how sound healing can help with the symptoms of anxiety.
 We discovered that anxiety is an emotional response that persists after a stressor has dissipated or, can present as a sense of overwhelm about future perceived stressors that may not happen.
 We also looked at how sound healing instruments, specifically tuning forks can help the brain entrain into a state of deep relaxation and out of a fight or flight state.